Spartacus (TV series): Blood and Sand (2010)

-After many near-fatal ordeals and much further training Spartacus kills Theokoles, The Shadow of Death, and attains the status of a living legend and is named the "Champion of Capua" and "The Bringer of Rain".
+After many near-fatal ordeals and much more training, Spartacus kills Theokoles, The Shadow of Death.
+He attains the status of a living legend and is named the "Champion of Capua" and "The Bringer of Rain".
 Batiatus arranges the purchase of Sura, but she is delivered mortally wounded, supposedly having been waylaid by bandits en route.
 Her murder was secretly ordered by Batiatus to keep Spartacus loyal and focused.
 Spartacus casts off his heritage as a Thracian and forgets his dream of freedom, becoming content with life as champion.
 Meanwhile, Barca, wishing to buy his freedom, was slain by Batiatus with the help of slave and former gladiator, Ashur.
 Batiatus' wife, Lucretia, is conducting an affair with Crixus.
-She and Batiatus have been unable to conceive a child, though she later falls pregnant with Crixus' child.
+She and Batiatus have been unable to conceive a child, though she later falls pregnant (a father remains unknown).

 The turning point comes when Spartacus is set to fight his only friend in the ludus, Varro, in an exhibition match celebrating the coming to manhood of the Capuan magistrate's son, Numerius.
 Ilithyia, who has hated Spartacus since he embarrassed her husband Glaber by his mutiny, seduces the young man and convinces him to demand death for the loser of the match.
 Spartacus wins (as expected), and when the young man gives the "thumbs down", Batiatus, wishing to ingratiate himself with the boy's powerful father, forces Spartacus to comply and kill Varro.
 While suffering from both his wound in this match and his remorse and sorrow over having to kill his friend, Spartacus has fever dreams that lead him to suspect that Batiatus arranged Sura's death.
 He is able to confirm this by forcing Batiatus' man, Aulus, to confess the act before killing him.
 Knowing that it is all or nothing when it comes to resisting his enslavement, he resolves to "kill them all" and lead a revolt against the ruling house he once fought for.